 The beaches of Bodden Town are of course picturesque, but lacking in public facilities so guests should arrive prepared to handle any of their needs on their own.
 Snorkeling is said to be a nice change from lying on the beaches, with a few underwater sights to be seen, and calm waters to make it a pleasurable experience.

-You'll discover a large number of beaches to consider visiting in and around the area.
-For detailed information about any of these beaches you can click on the names of the ones you are interested in.
+You'll find several beaches to enjoy in and around the area.
+For more detail concerning one particular beach simply click on the names of the ones you want to learn about.

-Another alternative to consider is North Side Beach.
+Another location that beach-goers can consider is North Side Beach.
 A nice stretch of white sand shoreline, this beach is mostly populated by those renting the beach-side accommodations here.

 Water Cay: Water Cay is on a little jutting cape on Grand Cayman, providing an incredible panoramic view of the endless Caribbean sea.

-The beaches in and around Bodden Town are displayed directly below.
+The beaches in and around Bodden Town are summarized in the following chart.